andeha/Twinbeam/README.md

     terminal$ src
     terminal$ mdb ...
     llvm2pic32

-Tool converting a llvm-generated MIPS executable file into an Intel Hex file.
+To convert an llvm-generated MIPS executable file into a `.hex` file, use [`llvm2pic32`](https://github.com/andeha/Twinbeam/tree/master/llvm2pic32/main.cpp).
+(For details, see [Intel Hex](https://en.wikipedia.org/wiki/Intel_HEX) and other documents on Internet.)

 ### Synopsis